nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 it is located at as shown in Figure 16.

 ![img_18.png](images/ug/add_reco.png)
 <p align="center">Figure 16.
-Adding a Recommendation</p>
+Adding a recommendation</p>

 <span>&#10071;</span>Price range should be numbers up to 2 decimal places between 0.00 to 9999.99 and separated by '-'.
 If you
 input more than 2 decimal places, Connoisseur will round up to the nearest 2 decimal places.
+Your input will be rejected if it is out of range after rounding.

 <span>&#10071;</span> Ensure the title of the recommendation added is unique and does not already exist in the list.
 Connoisseur
 checks for duplicate by comparing spelling, and the number of blank spaces in between words in the title.
 Refer to table 1 in [section 4.1.1](#411-adding-a-review) for examples.